andrey-skl/angular-gettext-cli/example/README.md

 # Examples

 This files demonstrates how to use angular-gettext-cli.
-Look at the (../acceptance-test.sh)[acceptance test] for details
+Look at the [../acceptance-test.sh](acceptance test) for details